 1. Common Competencies

 1.1 The Patient as Central Focus of Care

-1.2 Prioritisation of Patient Safety in Clinical Practice .
-11
+1.2 Prioritisation of Patient Safety in Clinical Practice

-1.3 Consultation .
-11
+1.3 Consultation 11

-1.4 Therapeutics and Safe Prescribing .
-13
+1.4 Therapeutics and Safe Prescribing

-1.5 Time Management
+1.5 Time Management 13

-1.6 Personal Behaviour
+1.6 Personal Behaviour 14

-1.7 Team Working, Communication and Leadership
+1.7 Team Working, Communication and Leadership 15

-1.8 Quality Improvement, Governance and Complaints
+1.8 Quality Improvement, Governance and Complaints 15

-1.9 Health Promotion and Public Health .
-17
+1.9 Health Promotion and Public Health 17

-1.10 Health Inequalities
+1.10 Health Inequalities 18

-1.11 Principles of Medical Ethics & Confidentiality and Consent .
-18
+1.11 Principles of Medical Ethics & Confidentiality and Consent 18

-1.12 Legal Framework for Practice
+1.12 Legal Framework for Practice 19

-1.13 Research .
-20
+1.13 Research

-1.14 Evidence and Guidelines
+1.14 Evidence and Guidelines 20

-1.15 Clinical Audit .
-21
+1.15 Clinical Audit

 1.16 Teaching and Training

-1.17 Management and NHS Structure .
-22
+1.17 Management and NHS Structure

-2. Diabetes .
-24
+2. Diabetes

-2.1 Diagnosis and General Management of Diabetes Mellitus .
-24
+2.1 Diagnosis and General Management of Diabetes Mellitus

 2.2 Management of Delivery of Diabetes Care

 2.3 Diabetic Emergencies

 2.4 Management of Patients with Diabetes during Acute Illness or Surgery

 2.5 Conception and Pregnancy in Diabetes

 2.6 Age-related Conditions and Diabetes

 2.6.1 Young People

 2.6.2 Elderly People

 2.7 Complications of Diabetes

 2.7.1 Screening for the Complications of Diabetes

 2.7.2 Macrovascular Disease

 2.7.3 Eye Disease in Diabetes

-2.7.4 Renal Disease and Hypertension in Diabetes
+2.7.4 Renal Disease and Hypertension in Diabetes 32

-2.7.5 Neuropathy and Erectile Dysfunction in Diabetes
+2.7.5 Neuropathy and Erectile Dysfunction in Diabetes 33

 2.7.6 Foot Disease

 2.7.7 Lipid Disease

 3. Endocrinology

 3.1 Disorders of the Hypothalamus and Pituitary

 3.2 Disorders of Growth and Development

-3.3 Disorders of the Thyroid Gland .
-37
+3.3 Disorders of the Thyroid Gland 37

 3.4 Disorders of the Adrenal Glands

 3.5 Disorders of the Gonads

 3.6 Disorders of Parathyroid Glands, Calcium Disorders and Bone

-3.7 Disorders of Appetite and Weight .
-40
+3.7 Disorders relating to weight

 3.8 Miscellaneous Endocrine and Metabolic Disorders

-3.9 Imaging Techniques in Endocrinology .
-41
+3.9 Imaging Techniques in Endocrinology 42